 Procrastination is the act of unnecessarily postponing decisions or actions.
 For example, if someone postpones an assignment until right before its deadline, despite the fact that they intend to work on it, that person is procrastinating.
 This is a common phenomenon, which chronically affects approximately 20% of adults and 50% of college students.

 Throughout history, many important figures have been known to procrastinate, including artists, academics, musicians, philosophers, leaders, and writers.
-Below, you will find a list of some of these famous procrastinators, including people such as J.K.
+Below, you will find a list of some of these famous procrastinators, including people like J.K.
 Rowling, Mozart, Bill Clinton, Frank Lloyd Wright, Douglas Adams, Leonardo da Vinci, Victor Hugo, and Steve Jobs.

 When reading this list, keep the following caveats in mind: